 by Tony Vidler

-“Scope Creep” is the killer for the Holy Grail of professional services business models.
-That ideal model which so many aspire to is having clients who agree to ongoing fixed fees, and the practice income rolls in month after month.
+“Scope Creep” is the killer for the Holy Grail of professional services business models: fixed fee advice.
+That ideal model which so many aspire to is having clients who agree to ongoing fixed fees, and the practice income just rolls in month after month.

 So, delivering advice on an ongoing basis for a fixed regular fee makes sense for an advisory firm and its clients.

 The issue is that typically when we set up a fixed-fee advice agreement we agree to the range of services or functions which will be delivered for that regular fee (and we price the service accordingly), but the scope changes after the agreement has begun.

 Most often the scope is changed by the client of course, and the professional makes a small series of exceptions to the agreed service and does deliver extra time or advice or services that were never originally priced in or agreed to.
 Sometimes it is the professional or the practice who make the changes and incur the additional work, but in those instances the business (be it firm or individual professional) should be making a conscious decision that the additional work is worthwhile even if it hadn’t been priced in.
 It may be worthwhile due to the anticipated lifetime value to the firm of a particular client, or because it is a new service being introduced to lift client satisfaction levels, or perhaps it is additional work imposed through regulation…whatever the reason it is not one of the clients making.

 However most scope creep is initiated by clients, and tacitly endorsed by us.
 We scope out the engagement and anticipated service with the client, and both sign an agreement to that reflect that, and the agreement is typically never looked at or referred to again.